-“Let me worship,” Lord Brahma said, “the Supreme Personality of Godhead, Govinda (Krsna), who is the original person and under whose order the sun, which is the king of all planets, is assuming immense power and heat.
+Translation – “Let me worship,” Lord Brahma said, “the Supreme Personality of Godhead, Govinda (Krishna), who is the original person and under whose order the sun, which is the king of all planets, is assuming immense power and heat.
 The sun represents the eye of the Lord and traverses its orbit in obedience to His order.”

 The sun is the king of the planets, and the sun-god (at present of the name Vivasvan) rules the sun planet, which is controlling all other planets by supplying heat and light.
-He is rotating under the order of Krsna, and Lord Krsna originally made Vivasvan His first disciple to understand the science of Bhagavad-gita.
-The Gita is not, therefore, a speculative treatise for the insignificant mundane scholar but is a standard book of knowledge coming down from time immemorial.
+He is rotating under the order of Krishna and Lord Krishna originally made Vivasvan His first disciple to understand the science of Bhagavad-gita.

 In the Mahabharata (Santi-parva 348.51-52) we can trace out the history of the Gita as follows:

-“In the beginning of the Treta-yuga [millennium] this science of the relationship with the Supreme was delivered by Vivasvan to Manu.
-Manu, being the father of mankind, gave it to his son Maharaja Iksvaku, the King of this earth planet and forefather of the Raghu dynasty in which Lord Ramacandra appeared.
-Therefore, Bhagavad-gita existed in the human society from the time of Maharaja Iksvaku.”
+Translation – “In the beginning of the Treta Yuga this science of the relationship with the Supreme was delivered by Vivasvan to Manu.
+Manu, being the father of mankind, gave it to his son Maharaja Iksvaku, the King of this earth planet and forefather of the Raghu dynasty in which Lord Ramachandra appeared.
+Therefore, Bhagavad Gita existed in the human society from the time of Maharaja Ikshavaku.”

 imam rajarsayo viduh